erohkohl/jug-saxony-camp/README.md

 $ mvn clean install
 ```

-Now your able to deploy the EAR on WildFly AS.
+Now you are able to deploy the EAR on WildFly AS.

 This servlet demonstrates, that our cache works as expected.
 - http://localhost:8080/jug/saxony/camp/jcache/one/Servlet